1. Gautama Buddha was born in __________.

 Explanation: He compiled the Kathavatthu (Abhidhamma text).

-34. The Third Council led to:
+34. The Third Council led to__________.

 A) Compilation of Abhidhamma Pitaka